taylorferran/MultisigWallet/README.md

 - [x] Unit testing
 - [x] 100% line and function coverage in the unit testing
 - [ ] Deployed contract on testnet
-- [ ] Verified contract on testnet
+- [ ] Verified contract on testnzet
 - [ ] Front end built to interact with it
 - [ ] Automated security checks (slither/echidna)
 - [ ] Manual security audit